Lens: A Knowledge-Guided Foundation Model for Network Traffic: Introduction

 \section{Introduction}

-In the realm of computer networking, network traffic is defined as the flow of data, transmitted in the form of packets between interconnected computers or systems.
-Typically, a packet consists of two parts: the header and the payload.
-The header provides essential information regarding the packet like IP address and payload length, while the payload contains the actual data, which may be encrypted.
-Given the critical role of network traffic, analyzing this data is crucial to ensure high network security, offer high-quality network services, and facilitate effective network management.
-However, analyzing network traffic poses a big challenge due to the complex characteristics of network traffic, encompassing both ciphertext and plaintext.
+In computer networking, network traffic~\cite{oliveira2016computer} is defined as the flow of data, transmitted in the form of packets between interconnected computers or systems.
+The network packet consists of plain-text headers with metadata and an encrypted payload holding actual content.
+Given the critical role of networking, analyzing network traffic is crucial to ensure high network security, offer high-quality network services, and facilitate effective network management.

 Over the past decades, many approaches have been developed for network traffic analysis.
-Early works \cite{appscanner, bind, cumul, knn} mainly utilized statistical methods, heavily dependent on manually crafted features.
+Early works \cite{appscanner, bind, cumul, knn} mainly utilize statistical methods, heavily dependent on manually crafted features.
 To address this issue, some studies have employed deep learning methods~\cite{df, fs-net, deeppacket, datanet} to extract complicated features from raw data.
-While these approaches have shown impressive results in specific tasks, they often require extensive labeled data and struggle with generalization to novel tasks.
-Consequently, few recent works have explored pre-training techniques to learn the latent representations from large-scale unlabeled traffic data.
-For instance, some works have introduced BERT-based models~\cite{bert,etbert} to learn the pre-trained representations, subsequently applied to traffic understanding (classification) in downstream tasks.
-Despite their effectiveness in traffic classification, these models lack generative capabilities due to their encoder-only architecture.
-Indeed, GPT-based models \cite{gpt, gpt2, gpt3} excel in generation capability, but they only learn from previous information in a sequence without considering the following information.
-As a result, this unidirectional learning technique may not capture the global information of input data, impeding their capacity to fully understand network traffic.
-Thus, a pivotal question arises: how can we achieve good performance of both traffic understanding and generation within the scope of network traffic analysis?
+While these approaches have shown impressive results in specific tasks, they often require extensive labeled data and struggle with generalization to new tasks.
+Consequently, recent works~\cite{etbert, yatc, netgpt, cui2025trafficllm} have developed foundation models employing various pretraining techniques to learn network representations from large-scale, raw traffic data.